amin-sj/nuclei-segmentation/README.md

 ### 2.1 Preprocessing
 Preprocessing contained of 5 stages:
 * Stain normalization: which is common technique in analysis of H&E stained images.
-Although in deep learning a model expected to learn diffrent color distributions but in nuclei segmentation task due to the limited availibility of supervised datasets it is a necessary step. for selecting reference image, i used mahbod et al. method which was to convert all the training images to grayscale and use the image in which nuclei and background histograms are most differnet.
+Although in deep learning a model expected to learn diffrent color distributions but in nuclei segmentation task due to the limited availibility of supervised datasets it is a necessary step. for selecting reference image, i used [mahbod et al.](https://www.researchgate.net/publication/334185970_A_Two-Stage_U-Net_Algorithm_for_Segmentation_of_Nuclei_in_HE-Stained_Tissues?enrichId=rgreq-9852310c5ddf99bcfd9c12154b524a03-XXX&enrichSource=Y292ZXJQYWdlOzMzNDE4NTk3MDtBUzo3NzgzNTQ2MTc3NTc2OTlAMTU2MjU4NTYxMDU0Ng%3D%3D&el=1_x_3&_esc=publicationCoverPdf) method which was to convert all the training images to grayscale and use the image in which nuclei and background histograms are most differnet.

 <img width="618" alt="image" src="https://user-images.githubusercontent.com/91489940/208901677-15f3cad7-dad1-40e8-b96a-a934e6e8c602.png">

-* Data augmentation: i used following transforms from alubumentations library.
+* Data augmentation: i used following transforms from [alubumentations](https://github.com/albumentations-team/albumentations) library.

 <img width="486" alt="image" src="https://user-images.githubusercontent.com/91489940/208902628-1ec8c5ac-1b0b-4af2-803b-da50cb8d9219.png">

 * Tissue images resized to 1024 * 1024
 * Pixel values normalized between [0, 1]
-* Modifying provided ground truth: to infer nuclei markers i moidified the ground truth. an example of this procedure is shown in figure below.
+* Modifying provided ground truth: to infer nuclei markers i moidified the provided ground truth. an example of this procedure is shown in figure below.

 <img width="736" alt="image" src="https://user-images.githubusercontent.com/91489940/208904347-05f6f021-a252-41bf-925e-06a1aea4a061.png">